s-kust/python-backtesting-template/README.md

 # python-backtesting-template
 Trading strategy template that uses Python `backtesting` library.
 It lets you focus on improving your price forecasts and reduces the time and effort spent on auxiliary tasks.

+# Understanding the Benefits of This Repo

+This repository solves many problems that the original Python `backtesting` library does not solve.

+1. You can easily run backtests of your strategy for several (or several dozen) tickers simultaneously.
+The results of these backtests are combined and saved in the `output.xlsx` file.
+For details, explore files in the `strategy` folder.

+2. The `run_backtest_for_ticker` function returns not only `stats` and `trades` but also `last_day_result` dict.
+It allows you to send notifications if the trading signal is detected.
+For details, see the `utils/strategy_exec/last_day.py` file and `next` function.

+3. The system updates trailing stop-loss daily using the Average True Range (ATR) multiplied by 2.5.
+If a volatility outbreak (`tr_delta` high value) is detected, the stop loss is tightened.
+You can customize this behavior in `utils/strategy_exec/stop_loss.py` file.

+4. If it's possible to close half of the active position and make the remaining half risk-free, the system will do so.
+See the file `utils/strategy_exec/partial_close.py` for details.
+You can easily change or disable this behavior if you wish.

+5. In addition to partial closures, the system handles many other special situations.
+For details, see the `utils/strategy_exec/special_situations.py` file.
+You are encouraged to modify the list of special situations, change the order of their processing, and add your custom special situations.

+6. You can set the maximum duration for long and short trades.
+See the `process_max_duration` function for details.

+7. You can analyze trades in many different ways.
+The system adds tags to many trades that explain their fate.
+Each trade can contain several tags.
+For details, explore the `add_tag_to_trades_and_close_position` function code and where it is called.
+See also the functions `add_feature_to_trades` and `get_stat_and_trades_for_ticker`.

+8. You can optimize different parameters of your strategy.
+See the variable `strategy_params`, its filling in `run_strategy_main.py` and its usage in the `get_desired_current_position_size` function.

 # Quick Start

 The system currently uses [Alpha Vantage](https://www.alphavantage.co/) as its main source of OHLC data.
 If you want to change it, modify the `import_ohlc_daily` function.